 Head injuries come from landing on your head, and how you fall.

 Yo dude, listen up.
-This shit is for real.
+This stuff is for real.
 Traumatic Brain Injury, often just referred to as TBI can be caused by simply falling and banging your head.

 In extreme circumstances, TBI can bring on seizures, which can lead to epilepsy.
 The seizures can start immediately after the fall or it can suddenly come on months later.
 Head trauma is one of the most commonly identified reasons that patients develop epilepsy.

 Why You Should Wear A Helmet